 For two-step reactions such as the one discussed above, E_a is just the recoil energy from the first step.
 The following quantities are defined for LAW=6:

 APSX total mass in neutron units of the n particles being treated by the law.

-NPSX number of particles distributed according to the phase-space law.
+NPSX number of particles distributed according to the phase-space law (n in eqs.
+(6.21-6.22)).

 Only a CONT record is given